Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 ```
 Final Summary

-    1. Logistic Regression achieved 0.90 precision, meeting the 0.80 business goal and proving it’s a reliable first pick for high-traffic recipe selection.
+    1. Logistic Regression = top precision in this dataset—reliable first pick for homepage recipe selection.

-    2. Random Forest and XGBoost also performed well with solid trade-offs in accuracy and precision.
+    2. Random Forest & XGBoost = strong alternatives with balanced trade-offs.

-    3. Prioritize high-protein and higher-calorie recipes in categories like Vegetables, Potatoes, and Pork.
+    3. Key drivers in this dataset included protein, calories, and categories like Vegetables, Potatoes, and Pork—recommend validating these features in your own data.

-Business Recommendations

-    Deploy Logistic Regression as the primary model — it’s a precision monster that minimizes false positives, saving homepage space for recipes that actually get clicks.

-    Use Random Forest as a secondary model when broader coverage is needed.

-    Prioritize high-protein, higher-calorie recipes, especially in Vegetables, Potatoes, and Pork — these consistently attract more traffic.

-    Monitor model performance weekly—adjust thresholds as marketing goals evolve.
+    4. Weekly monitoring—keep precision ≥ 0.80.

-    Next Level: Incorporate user engagement metrics (like clicks/time on page) to enhance predictions.
+    5. Future enhancements: Consider integrating user engagement metrics to improve predictions.

+#### Disclaimer:

+Important: This model and its recommendations are based on a single dataset from one recipe website.
+Results may vary depending on audience, region, and business goals.
+We recommend applying A/B testing, user research, or further model tuning before using these insights as universal truths for all food manufacturing or recipe marketing scenarios.